Deploying NeoLoad Web in AWS

 https://github.com/paulsbruce/neoload_kube/blob/master/helm/post_cluster_nlw.md

-We have already created a Kubernetes Cluster and a Mongodb.
+We have already created a managed Kubernetes Cluster in Amazon EKS, and a MongoDB database instance in their Atlas cloud service.
 We already have the Helm CLI installed.
-All that remains is deploying the Helm chart to install the Neoload Web FE and BE containers into the cluster node group.
+All that remains is deploying the Helm chart which will install/deploy the Neoload Web containers into the cluster node group.
+There are two containers (Front End and Back End) that make Neoload Web work.
 Instead of installing the containers into the DEFAULT namespace, we want to create a distinct namespace just for Neoload Web.

 Check the list of namespaces